 A shardkv server is a member of only a single replica group.
 The set of servers in a given replica group will never change.

 We supply you with client.go code that sends each RPC to the replica group responsible for the RPC's key.
 It re-tries if the replica group says it is not responsible for the key; in that case, the client code asks the shard controller for the latest configuration and tries again.
 You'll have to modify client.go as part of your support for dealing with duplicate client RPCs, much as in the kvraft lab.

 When you're done your code should pass all the shardkv tests other than the challenge tests:

-Your server should not call the shard master's Join() handler.
+Your server should not call the shard controller's Join() handler.
 The tester will call Join() when appropriate.

 Your first task is to pass the very first shardkv test.
 In this test, there is only a single assignment of shards, so your code should be very similar to that of your Lab 3 server.
 The biggest modification will be to have your server detect when a configuration happens and start accepting requests whose keys match shards that it now owns.

 Now that you solution works for the static sharding case, it's time to tackle the problem of configuration changes.
 You will need to make your servers watch for configuration changes, and when one is detected, to start the shard migration process.
 If a replica group loses a shard, it must stop serving requests to keys in that shard immediately, and start migrating the data for that shard to the replica group that is taking over ownership.If a replica group gains a shard, it needs to wait for the previous owner to send over the old shard data before accepting requests for that shard.